Uttar Pradesh: The Heartland of India

 - They promoted arts, literature, music, and architecture.

-- Structures like Bada Imambara and Chikankari embroidery represent the Nawabi heritage.
+- Structures such as the the Bada Imambara and Chikankari embroidery represent the Nawabi heritage.

 War of Independence 1857